What is a Stye (a.k.a. Sty or Hordeolum)?

 They are both bumps involving your eyelid.

-A stye is often tender, or painful, and is caused by an infection; it can progress to involve and inflame the entire eyelid (cellulitis).
+A stye is often tender, or painful, and is caused by an infection; it can progress to involve and inflame the entire eyelid which is known as cellulitis.

 A chalazion is usually not red or painful, but can be large enough to distort your eyelid, even placing enough pressure on the surface of your eye to result in blurry vision.
 Less commonly, it can become red, swollen and tender.